awslabs/duvet/duvet-specification/duvet-specification.md

   For example take a requirement that a function take a specific set of arguments.
   In a static strongly typed language the arguments of a function can not change.
   So an implication could be a good choice to express that the implementation satisfies this requirement.
-- Todo: The suggested location for the implementation.
+- TODO: The suggested location for the implementation.

 ### Content